Modal Verbs vs. Auxiliary Verbs

 Negation and Questions

 Much like auxiliary verbs, modals can create a negative sentence.
-In this case, we add 'not' to the modal or the auxiliary verb.
+In this case, we add 'not' after the modal or the auxiliary verb.
 For example:

 I cannot finish all of these candies by myself.